NextChapterSoftware/ec2-action-builder/README.md

 ## How it all works under the hood

 ### General instance launch flow
-- Your GitHub personal token is used to obtain a Runner Registration token
+- Your GitHub personal token is used to obtain a just-in-time runner configuration
 - If no explicit runner version has been provided, it will retrieve the latest version number
 - It then uses all the provided info to compile an EC2 user-data script which does the following:
   - Set a max TTL on the EC2 instance on startup